Canton, Ohio: Economy

 Beginning in the 1970s, Canton, like many mid-size American cities, lost most of its downtown retail business to the suburbs.
 The majority of the Canton area's "box store" retail is located in the general vicinity of the Belden Village Mall in Jackson Township.
-However, in recent years, the downtown area has seen significant rejuvenation, with cafes, restaurants, and the establishment of an arts district.
+However, the 2010s saw the downtown area bringing in new cafes, restaurants, and the establishment of an arts district.
 A few retail centers remain in Canton at or near the city limits.
 Tuscarawas Street (Lincoln Way), a leg of the Lincoln Highway connecting Canton with nearby Massillon, is home to the Canton Centre mall and several retail outlets of varying size.
 A vein of commerce runs along Whipple Avenue, connecting the Canton Centre area with the Belden Village area.
 A similar vein runs north from the downtown area, along Cleveland and Market avenues.
 Connecting Cleveland and Market avenues is a small shopping district on 30th Street NW, and retail lines the Route 62 corridor leading from Canton to Louisville and Alliance.

-During the past century Canton has come to experience a renaissance.
+The city's economy has diversified due to the decline of the heavy manufacturing industry.
 At the heart of this transformation is the Pro Football Hall of Fame, with its multimillion-dollar "Hall of Fame Village" expansion project.
 This project has been complemented with significant investments by city leaders in urban redevelopment, which continued with the transformation of the Hotel Onesto into the Historic Onesto Lofts.
 Other urban renewal plans are underway, which include the redevelopment of the downtown Market Square area.
 Private investment has furthered Canton's transformation, which is illustrated by the multimillion-dollar creation of the Gervasi Vineyard, which draws patrons throughout the region.
 In furtherance of these development initiatives, Canton was one of the first cities in Ohio to create a "designated outdoor refreshment area" legalizing the possession and consumption of "open container" alcoholic beverages in its downtown area.

 Principal employers

-According to Canton's 2017 Comprehensive Annual Financial Report, the top employers in the city are:
+According to Canton's 2022 Annual Comprehensive Financial Report, the top employers in the city are:

 Arts and culture

 The Canton Museum of Art, founded in 1935, is a broad-based community arts organization designed to encourage and promote the fine arts in Canton.
 The museum focuses on 19th- and 20th-century American artists, specifically works on paper, and on American ceramics, beginning in the 1950s.
-The museum sponsors annual shows of work of high school students in Canton and Stark County, and financial scholarships are awarded.
-Educational outreach programs take the museum off-site to libraries, parochial schools, area public schools, five inner city schools and a school for students with behavioral disorders.
+The museum sponsors annual shows of the work of high school students in Canton and Stark County, and financial scholarships are awarded.
+Educational outreach programs take the museum off-site to libraries, parochial schools, area public schools, five inner-city schools, and a school for students with behavioral disorders.
 The city's Arts District, located downtown, is the site of monthly First Friday arts celebrations.

 Canton has the main branch of Stark County District Library.